Serpantiner/Cloud_monitoring/README.md

 Simple app that shows the Memory Ussage and the CPU usage of your computer run on the docker/AWS services

+Using Docker and buidlding the app while deploying it to the Cloud

 ![Screenshot from 2023-08-27 23-09-24](https://github.com/Serpantiner/Cloud_monitoring/assets/85799080/fce008be-8473-46d0-875e-ffc4d5de4605)